ShigureStack/.github/profile/README.md

 ## About

-Shigure stack is a framework for building complex UIs fast and safe.
+Shigure stack is a framework for building UIs fast and safe.

 ## How it works